Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Numerical Analysis

 \subsection{Analysis of AoA Accuracy}

 We used the AoA estimation algorithm demonstrated in Section~\ref{sec:ac} to calculate the incident angle of the resonant beam and compared it with the actual incident angle.
-This comparison verified the good collimation and high accuracy of the RBS.
+This comparison verified the high accuracy of the proposed AoA estimation method.

-In Fig.~\ref{fig_aoa}, we depict the distribution of AoA estimation errors for different resonant beam cavity lengths and various elevation angles, where the pump power \(P_{\text{in}}\) is set to 150 W. Due to linear transmission, \(\phi\) represents the elevation angle, and an increase in \(\phi\) indicates a greater deviation of MT and base station.
+In Fig.~\ref{fig_ana_aoa}, we depict the distribution of AoA estimation errors for different resonant beam cavity lengths and various elevation angles, where the pump power \(P_{\text{in}}\) is set to 150 W. Here, $\phi$ represents the elevation angle.
+An increase in $\phi$ indicates a greater off-axis deviation between the MT and the base station, which in turn increases the beam's propagation distance.
 This deviation increases the propagation distance of the corresponding resonant beam, which may affect the RBS signal transmission power and the AoA accuracy.

-However, as shown in Fig.~\ref{fig_aoa}, the AoA errors are uniformly distributed between $0^{\circ}$ and $0.2^{\circ}$ as the cavity length and \(\phi\) increase.
+However, as shown in Fig.~\ref{fig_ana_aoa}, the AoA errors are uniformly distributed between $0^{\circ}$ and $0.2^{\circ}$ as the cavity length and \(\phi\) increase.
 This indicates that AoA accuracy is not significantly affected by changes in cavity length and \(\phi\).
 This result is attributed to the strong signal power of RBS as an open-cavity laser, where the signal power variation within the FoV is small \cite{ref30}, leading to a uniform distribution of AoA estimation errors within the FoV.